A storm is brewing in Australia as the ramifications of equine influenza now have infiltrated the auction markets.

 Inglis Melbourne director Peter Heagney said the final decision rests with the Victorian Department Of Primary Industries.

-So the battle lines are drawn.
-The rivalry that exists between NSW and Victorian breeders has always been strong and it seems now the Vics are taking full advantage of the wounded, crippled nature of the NSW breeders.
+The rivalry that exists between NSW and Victorian breeders has always been strong and it seems now the Vics may take advantage of the crippled nature of the NSW breeding industry.

 Meanwhile, showing just how sensitive the horse movement matter still is in Australia, the NSW Department Of Primary Industries announced that a Canberra man "has been charged with illegally moving two horses across the NSW border into Victoria."
 Police allege the man "jumped the border late at night on September 28 via a back route near Bombala, taking two ponies to a property at Heyfield, 200km east of Melbourne."
 The man has been summonsed to appear in Queanbeyan Local Court on December 3.